CarlosSanchez1999/Project_1/README.md

    - Run the cells sequentially to reproduce the analysis.
    - Access saved visualizations in the `Visualizations` folder for insights.

+The repository also includes the Written Report in PDF and the presentation named "All about obesity" in PDF.

 ## **Credits**
 - **Team Members**: